climateinteractive/SDEverywhere/README.md

 ## Caveats

-SDEverywhere has been used to generate code for complex models with hundreds of equations, but your model may use features of Vensim that SDEverywhere cannot translate yet.
+SDEverywhere has been used to generate code for complex models with thousands of equations, but your model may use features of Vensim that SDEverywhere cannot translate yet.
 Please fork our code and contribute!
 Here are some prominent current limitations.

 - SDEverywhere generates 64-bit code, which will not run on 32-bit Windows.
 - Sketch information, the visual representation of the model, is not converted.
 - Only the most common [Vensim functions](https://www.vensim.com/documentation/index.html?20770.htm) are implemented.
 - Arrays must be one- or two-dimensional.
+- All models run using the Euler integrator.
 - You must remove subscript definitions from the model and code them in JSON.
 - You must remove tabbed arrays and add them to the model as separate, non-apply-to-all variables.
-- You must remove macros and hand code them in C.
+- You must remove macros and either hand code them in C or rewrite equations that use them.

-- All models run using the Euler integrator.
-- Translating from C to JavaScript using Emscripten has been tested but is not currently supported.
+Subscript definitions, tabbed arrays, and macros are removed from the model during preprocessing and written to the `removals.txt` file for your reference.

 ## Installing

 ### Requirements

-Using SDEverywhere requires the Mac OS X operating system and the free [Xcode](https://itunes.apple.com/en/app/xcode/id497799835?mt=12) development tools from Apple.
+Using SDEverywhere requires the macOS operating system and the free [Xcode](https://itunes.apple.com/en/app/xcode/id497799835?mt=12) development tools from Apple.

 ### Install Node.js

-Install [Node.js](https://nodejs.org/en/download/current/) version 6 to get a JavaScript runtime based on the Google V8 engine.
+Install [Node.js](https://nodejs.org/en/download/current/) version 6 or later to get a JavaScript runtime based on the Google V8 engine.
 This will also install the `npm` Node Package Manager.

 ### Get the code